schollz/internorns/README.md

 ## Documentation

-start the internorns script.
+start the internorns script on norns.

-then choose an editor - maiden, visual studio code, and vim are all great options. see below for how to get started.
+on your computer, choose an editor: maiden, visual studio code, and vim are all great options. see below for how to get started with any of those.

 then open up `dust/data/internorns/getting-started.lua` and follow the tutorial.

 ### maiden

-open up a webbrowser to [norns.local/maiden/#edit/dust/code/internorns/getting-started.lua](norns.local/maiden/#edit/dust/code/internorns/getting-started.lua).
+open up a webbrowser to [norns.local/maiden/#edit/dust/data/internorns/getting-started.lua](norns.local/maiden/#edit/dust/data/internorns/getting-started.lua).

 you can select any code and press <kbd>ctl</kbd>+<kbd>enter</kbd> to send that code to the norns.